Companies Registration Office

 The Radar: Three Signals Worth Watching

-Walls to Workstations Holdings — Revenue Growth, Margin Collapse
+Walls to Workstations Holdings Limited — Revenue Up, Profit Gone

-Walls to Workstations Holdings Limited is a Dublin-based interior fit-out group operating in the office, healthcare, hospitality, and residential construction sectors.
-Registered at Casement House, Baldonnell Business Park, Dublin 22, it is owned and managed by directors Michael Clarke and Gerry Whelan, each holding 100 shares.
-The group includes two subsidiaries: Walls to Workstations Limited (100% owned) and Grey Fox Design Limited (66% owned, office furniture design).
+Walls to Workstations Holdings Limited (CRO: 593220) is a Dublin-based group operating in the construction industry, selling interior solutions — fit-out, furniture, and design — to the office, healthcare, hospitality, and residential sectors.
+Registered at Casement House, Baldonnell Business Park, Dublin 22, the group was formed in 2018 through a group reconstruction.
+It is audited by BDO and banked by Bank of Ireland and AIB.
+Directors Michael Clarke and Gerard Whelan each hold 100 ordinary shares.

 | Metric | FY2024 | FY2023 | Change |